BIMSBbioinfo/pigx_docs/pages/pigx-sars-cov-2.md

 ### Locations

+Paths to various input files and directories needed by the pipeline.

 * *output-dir* output directory for the pipeline.
 * *input-dir* direcotry containing the input files, the files therin should match the file suffix given under control/start.